Clinical Nurse Consultant - Specialist Dementia Care Program

 The Specialist Dementia Care Program (SDCP) is an initiative of the Commonwealth Department of Health, delivered through a partnership agreement between the Australian Government and the State and Territory governments.
 Clinical support for the program is provided by relevant state services, in this case Western Health Older Adult Mental Health and Wellbeing Division.
 Approved residential aged care providers can apply for program grants to establish dedicated SDCP units within their facility.

-The Clinical Nurse Consultant (CNC) is a Registered Psychiatric Nurse (RPN5) who provides expert clinical support within a participating aged care facility, working directly with individuals experiencing severe BPSD (typically behaviours consistent with Tier 6 of the Brodaty et al. model).
+The Clinical Specialist provides expert clinical support within a participating aged care facility, working directly with individuals experiencing severe BPSD (typically behaviours consistent with Tier 6 of the Brodaty et al. model).

 These individuals: